-Currently, there are many NAO index definitions, because the method used to define NAO index differs, the description of several associated phenomena will also vary (Pokorná and Huth, 2015).
-In addition to the site-based NAO index provided by NCAR in this study, the two other observation-based NAO indices defined by Gong and Wang (2000)'s method and the method used to calculate model NAO indices (Zheng et al., 2013) are applied to study the relationship between different NAO indices and SST on the interannual scale (Fig. S10).
-The NAO index defined by different methods does affect the relationship between the NAO and SST in the tropical NA, but does little effects on the relationship in both the subpolar and subtropical NA.
-This suggests that if one focuses on the relationship of the SST and NAO in the tropical NA, one should be careful of his choice of the NAO indices.
+Currently, there are many NAO index definitions; because the method used to define NAO index differs, the description of several associated phenomena will also vary (Pokorná and Huth, 2015).
+In addition to the site-based NAO index provided by NCAR in this study, the two other observationbased NAO indices defined by the method of Gong and Wang (2000) and the method used to calculate model NAO indices (Zheng et al., 2013) are applied to study the relationship between different NAO indices and SST on an interannual scale (Fig. S10).
+The NAO index defined by different methods does affect the relationship between the NAO and SST in the tropical NA but has only little effects on the relationship in both the subpolar and subtropical NA.
+This suggests that, if one focuses on the relationship of the SST and NAO in the tropical NA, one should be careful of his choice of the NAO indices.